vukienha/vukienha.github.io/privacy-policy.md

 The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions,
     which is accessible at my App, unless otherwise defined in this Privacy Policy.

-**Information Collection and Use**
+**Which Google user data that application accesses, uses, stores, or shares ?**
-For a better experience while using my App, I may require you to provide us with certain
+For the app working, I may require you to provide us with certain
-    baisc personally identifiable information, such as users name, email.
+    baisc personally information, such as users name, email.
 	The information that I request will be retained by us and used as described in this privacy policy.

 **Security**